lovettchris/hglv/typos.md

 It doesn't use clear it uses cc, but it could just use simp.

 Also this seems like a typo `map_zip xs ys` in `map_zip` deleting `xs ys` solves it

+## 4.8 Binary Trees

+Paragraph has "tree.empty instead of tree.empty N" and "tree.empty _" but I think
+it means to use "btree" instead here.